Central MediaScene 2008

 Return To Top

-and UK) TV is over, with all her novels filmed and her own life (early and late) dramatised in
+(both US and UK) TV is over, with all her novels filmed and her own life (early and late) dramatised

-two feature films based on family private papers, where are we to get our vicarious fix of early
+in two feature films based on family private papers, where are we to get our vicarious fix of

-19th-Century English society manners and mores?
-Of course the criticism of Austen's world from
+early 19th-Century English society manners and mores?
+Of course the criticism of Austen's world

-social historians and some literary critics is that it's a "dolls-house" world.
-That is, it ignores
+from social historians and some literary critics is that it's a "dolls-house" world.
+That is,

-the events of the era, such as fear of the political revolutions abroad spreading here, or the
+it ignores the events of the era, such as fear of the political revolutions abroad spreading

-Inclosures Acts and gradual drifting away of the population as labour for the new industrial
+here, or the Inclosures Acts and gradual drifting away of the population as labour for the new

-cities.
-And of course Jane never married, spending her entire adult life living-in with her family,
+industrial cities.
+And of course Jane never married, spending her entire adult life living-in

-her surviving sister (as we saw in Miss Austen Regrets) burning her private papers.
+with her family, her surviving sister (as we saw in Miss Austen Regrets) burning her

-Jane's only job outside the family was looking after and teaching some village children.
-Her
+private papers.
+Jane's only job outside the family was looking after and teaching some village

-literary world is thus restricted to her own servant-owning class, and to life in what Americans
+children.
+Her literary world is thus restricted to her own servant-owning class, and to life

-call a "white picket fence" world - an idealised small country town or prosperous village.
-The
+in what Americans call a "white picket fence" world - an idealised small country town or prosperous

-rural folk who in that era still made up the bulk of the population simply do not figure in her
+village.
+The rural folk who in that era still made up the bulk of the population simply do not

 closest depiction that comes to mind is the folk living on the great heath in The Return